-The total net inflow of $SO_4^{2-}$ from 1982 to 1997 was approximately 880 tonnes, which accounts for slightly more than half of the solute mass predicted to be potentially available.
+The total net inflow of $SO_4^{2-}$ from 1982 to 1999 was approximately 1070 tonnes, which accounts for about 64% solute mass predicted to be potentially available.
 Sulfur-isotope measurements of RP4 water (leGras, unpublished data) suggest that some sulfur may be fixed as sulfide in the sediments of RP4, as a result of bacterial reduction of $SO_4^{2-}$ .
 However, this does not appear to be cumulative as extensive reoxidation apparently takes place with the onset of each Wet Season.
 The contribution of sediment-fixed sulfur to the overall budget is therefore likely to be small.